Free early learning

 For three- and four-year-olds: All parents of three- and four-year-olds are entitled to 570 hours of free childcare per year.
 This is usually taken as 15 hours each week for 38 weeks of the year, but you can use your hours over more weeks if your childcare provider is able to be more flexible.
 Working parents of three- and four-year-olds are entitled to 30 hours per week (1,140 hours per year).

-For more information about free childcare and how to access it, please see the Funded Early Learning advice on the Sheffield Directory.
+For more information about free childcare and how to access it, please see Funded Early Learning.

 Disability Access Fund

 This is money given to childcare providers to help support three- and four-year-olds with special educational needs (SEN) and/or disabilities in their setting.
 Providers get one payment of £615 per year per eligible child.
 Children are eligible if they access free early learning and receive Disability Living Allowance (DLA).
 Early years providers are responsible for identifying eligible children – so make sure they know if your child gets DLA!
-For more information, please see Disability Access Fund Information on the Sheffield Directory.
+More information about the Disability Access Fund

 SEN Inclusion Fund